Bloc/android-source/milestone_01_java/02_nuance/singletons/README.md

 ## Singletons

 Open your command prompt and `cd` into this README's directory (singletons).
-Edit Speakerphone.java to create a singleton messaging center.
-Classes found within **talkers** and **listeners** are meant to communicate with one another.
+Edit `Speakerphone.java` to create a singleton messaging center.
+Classes found within `talkers/` and `listeners/` are meant to communicate with one another.

-After implementing the methods required in **Speakerphone**, play around with it in Main.java.
+After implementing the methods required in **Speakerphone**, play around with it in `Main.java`.

 After you've finished, compile your code by running the following command: